 \eeq The effectiveness of this method rests on the fact that it allows the derivation of closed form expressions for the Laplace transforms of the tilde amplitudes for an arbitrary number of qubits $N$, an arbitrary spectral density $J(\omega)$ for the environment that interacts with the $N^{th}$ qubit of the chain, as well as arbitrary initial conditions.
 The Laplace inversion integrals can be readily calculated numerically (or even analytically in some cases) upon specification of these parameters to yield the tilde amplitudes of the chain sites, in terms of which we can calculate $c_i' (t)$ , $i = 1, \dots N $, and thus construct the density matrix for the chain via the relation:

 \beq \rho(t) = \sum_{i,j}^N c'_i(t) {c_j'}^{*}(t) \ket{\psi_i} \bra{\psi_j} \eeq

+By construction, the density operators given by Eqs. \eqref{σ} and \eqref{ρ} are Hermitian, with a time-dependence that leads to a decaying trace, for reasons discussed in section II.

-Specific types of non-Markovian reservoirs, such as Lorentzian \cite{ref46,ref47}, Lorentzian squared \cite{ref48} and Ohmic \cite{ref49,ref50} are employed in order to assess the non-Markovianity of the chain in each case.
+Specific types of non-Markovian reservoirs, such as Lorentzian \cite{ref51,ref52}, Lorentzian squared \cite{ref53} and Ohmic \cite{ref54,ref55} are employed in order to assess the effect of non-Markovianity οn the chain in each case.
 The analytical derivations of the functions $R(t)$ and $B(s)$ for these types of reservoirs are given in Appendix A.